clarkfitzg/phd_research/make_graph/make_graph.md

 user iteratively refine their code until it's correct on this part, and then run it on the whole thing.

+It can also be more efficient to run based on keeping the same processes around, rather than spawning new ones.
+This could integrate with make.

+I'm thinking of computations that take somewhere on the order of 10 seconds to a few minutes.
+This should be long enough to justify the overhead.

 ## Design